ghoetker/my-website/content/post/reasons-to-prefer-a-mac.md

 preview = true

 +++
+I’ve been a Mac fan since 1984 because, well, I think the Mac OS is more intuitive, stable and enjoyable to use.
+But, totally aside from that, I think there are three reasons that a Mac may be a better choice for many PhD students.<!--more-->

 {{% alert note %}}
 Obviously, a bit out of date.
 However, I think my observations still stand.
 The one caveat is that I've moved to BibDesk rather than EndNote, so can no longer speak to the quality of its AppleScript support.
+BibDesk's AppleScript support is quite good.
 {{% /alert %}}

-I’ve been a Mac fan since 1984 because, well, I think the Mac OS is more intuitive, stable and enjoyable to use.
-But, totally aside from that, I think there are three reasons that a Mac may be a better choice for many PhD students.

 ## Applescript